 Most agencies will choose to have a suite of software tools which help them to track their KPIs.

 These tools could include cloud accounting software for financials (Xero, QuickBooks Online, MYOB), reporting and analysis software for KPIs (Fathom), and project software for project planning and resource allocation.

 By regularly monitoring performance, and comparing these results to targets, agencies can implement strategies that will chart them on a course to success.

 Written by Matt Lowry

-Matt is a Business Development Manager for Fathom’s UK office.
+Matt is the Head of Operations for Fathom’s UK office.
 With a background in legal services, Matt also has tech experience, having consulted to clients ranging from sole traders to FTSE 100 companies before joining Fathom.